 Caption: The left-hand portion of the image has an inverted image of an irregular galaxy NGC 5128 with a Red Color Map.
 The image has a gas disk stretching from the left middle to the lower right with a brighter sphere in the middle.
 The top right half of the image has a histogram.
 The x-axis represents the brightness, or intensity of the pixel.
 The y-axis represents the number of pixels at a specific brightness.
 The bottom right half of the image showcases the Brightness and Contrast settings.
-The "Color Map" drop-down menu and the "Inverted" toggle button are enclosed within a purple rectangle, for further recognition.
+The "Inverted" toggle button is enclosed within a purple rectangle, for further recognition.